-- Group statutory RoTE was 9.9% (Q223: 11.4%) with profit before tax of £1.9bn (Q223: £2.0bn) including the impact of inorganic activity - Excluding the impact of inorganic activity, Group RoTE was 11.8% - Group income of £6.3bn was up 1% year-on-year, with Group NII excluding IB and Head Office of £2.7bn, of which Barclays UK NII was £1.6bn - Barclays UK income decreased 4%, as higher structural hedge income was more than offset by mortgage margin pressure and adverse product dynamics in deposits, which have improved in Q224, in addition to the transfer of Wealth Management & Investments (WM&I) to Barclays Private Bank and Wealth Management (PBWM) - Barclays UK Corporate Bank (UKCB) income decreased 6%, as increased deposit income in the higher interest rate environment was more than offset by lower liquidity pool income - PBWM income increased 7%, reflecting client balance growth, including the transfer of WM&I from Barclays UK, and the benefit from the higher interest rate environment, partially offset by adverse deposit dynamics - IB income increased 10%.
+- Group RoE was 8.6% (Q223: 9.6%) and statutory RoTE was 9.9% (Q223: 11.4%) with profit before tax of £1.9bn (Q223: £2.0bn) - Group RoTE excluding the impact of inorganic activity was 11.8%1 - Group income of £6.3bn was up 1% year on year, with Group NII of £3.1bn and Group NII excluding IB and Head Office of £2.7bn of which Barclays UK NII was £1.6bn - Barclays UK income decreased 4%, as higher structural hedge income was more than offset by mortgage margin pressure and adverse product dynamics in deposits, which have improved in Q224, in addition to the transfer of Wealth Management & Investments (WM&I) to Barclays Private Bank and Wealth Management (PBWM)4 - Barclays UK Corporate Bank (UKCB) income decreased 6%, as increased deposit income in the higher interest rate environment was more than offset by lower liquidity pool income - PBWM income increased 7%, reflecting client balance growth, including the transfer of WM&I from Barclays UK3, and the benefit from the higher interest rate environment, partially offset by adverse deposit dynamics - IB income increased 10%.
 Global Markets income increased 5%, with Equities income up 24% partially offset by FICC income which was down 3%.
-In Investment Banking, higher fee income, particularly in Debt and Equity capital markets, was partially offset by lower income in the International Corporate Bank - Barclays US Consumer Bank (USCB) income increased 7%, reflecting higher cards balances - Group total operating expenses were £4.0bn, up 1% year-on-year, reflecting investment spend and business growth, with £0.2bn of efficiency savings more than offsetting inflation - Credit impairment charges were £0.4bn (Q223: £0.4bn) with an LLR of 38bps (Q223: 37bps)

-Inorganic activity refers to certain inorganic transactions announced as part of the FY23 Investor Update designed to improve Group RoTE beyond 2024.
-In Q224 and H124 these include the £220m loss on sale of the performing Italian retail mortgage portfolio and the £20m loss on disposal from the German consumer finance business.
+In Investment Banking, higher fee income, particularly in Debt and Equity capital markets, was partially offset by lower income in the International Corporate Bank - Barclays US Consumer Bank (USCB) income increased 7%, reflecting higher cards balances - Group total operating expenses were £4.0bn, up 1% year-on-year, reflecting investment spend and business growth, with £0.2bn of efficiency savings more than offsetting inflation - Credit impairment charges were £0.4bn (Q223: £0.4bn) with an LLR of 38bps (Q223: 37bps) - 1 Inorganic activity refers to certain inorganic transactions announced as part of the FY23 Investor Update designed to improve Group RoTE beyond 2024.
+In Q224 and H124 these include the £220m loss on sale of the performing Italian retail mortgage portfolio and the £20m loss on disposal from the German consumer finance business. - 2 Management does not assess forward-looking "Group NII excluding IB and Head Office" (target) as a performance indicator of the business, and therefore a reconciliation of the forward-looking non-IFRS measure "Group NII excluding IB and Head Office" (target) to an equivalent IFRS measure is not available without unreasonable efforts.Management does not assess forward-looking "Group NII excluding IB and Head Office" (target) as a performance indicator of the business, and therefore a reconciliation of the forward-looking non-IFRS measure "Group NII excluding IB and Head Office" (target) as a performance indicator of the business, and therefore a reconciliation of the forward-looking non-IFRS measure "Group NII excluding IB and Head Office" (target) to an equivalent IFRS measure is not available without unreasonable efforts.

-See Other matters on page 7 for further details on the acquisition of Tesco Bank's retail banking business.
+3 See Other matters on page 11 for further details on the acquisition of Tesco Bank's retail banking business.

-WM&I was transferred in May 2023.
+4 WM&I was transferred in May 2023.